 This may come as no surprise, but Puerto Rico has beaches.
 Miles of them.
 Over 270, in fact.
 So which beach is the perfect beach for you?
-We can't cover all of them, but I've got a handy guide that may help you decide where to go.
+It's impossible to cover all of them, but here is a handy guide that may help you decide where to go.

 Getting to the beach is the reason millions of tourists flock to Puerto Rico each year, and it's certainly the most indolent way of getting out of your hotel room... unless you're going to surf or enjoy other watersports.

 If your idea of getting outdoors involves swinging from a steel cable and flying through the air across a forest valley (or even an underground chasm across a subterranean river), then try out one of the many zip-line parks in Puerto Rico.

 One favorite park is the Toro Verde, home to "The Beast" (a worthy name for a worthy ride through the sky).

 Ever try kiteboarding?
 Well, if you're visiting Puerto Rico, you can put it on your to-do list.
 The good folks at 15 Knots will teach you how.